ahmar46/electrifying_studios/README.md

-### This Website is for fake photography fully responsive on all Devices.
+### This Website is for fake photography studio fully responsive on all Devices.

 ###